MrigankaNath/FlashBack/README.md

 # 🌟 FlashBack

-Think your memory is top-notch?
-Prove it!
-FlashBack is a fast-paced, light-up-the-cubes memory game designed to challenge (and maybe frustrate) you.
+FlashBack is a fast-paced, memory game designed to challenge (and maybe frustrate) you.
 With a modern, clean design, this game is deceptively simple—until the sequences start getting wild.

 ## 🚀 Features